Sturgis Charter Public School

 Suspension Following Criminal or Felony Delinquency Complaint

 Upon the issuance of a criminal or felony delinquency complaint against a student, the Principal of a school in which the student is enrolled may suspend such student for a period of time determined appropriate by the Principal if he or she determines that the student’s continued presence in school would have a substantial detrimental effect on the general welfare of the school.
 The student is entitled to receive written notification of the charges and the reasons for such suspension prior to such suspension taking effect.
-The student shall also receive written notification of his right to appeal and the process for appealing such suspension; provided, however, that such suspension shall remain in effect prior to any appeal hearing conducted by the Executive Director.
+The student shall also receive written notification of their right to appeal and the process for appealing such suspension; provided, however, that such suspension shall remain in effect prior to any appeal hearing conducted by the Executive Director.

 The student shall have the right to appeal the suspension to the Executive Director.
-The student shall notify the Executive Director in writing of his request for an appeal no later than five calendar days following the effective date of the suspension.
+The student shall notify the Executive Director in writing of their request for an appeal no later than five calendar days following the effective date of the suspension.
 The Executive Director shall hold a hearing with the student and the student’s parent within three calendar days of the student’s request for an appeal.
-At the hearing, the student shall have the right to present oral and written testimony on his behalf, and shall have the right to counsel.
+At the hearing, the student shall have the right to present oral and written testimony on their behalf, and shall have the right to counsel.
 The Executive Director shall have the authority to overturn or alter the decision of the Principal, including recommending an alternate educational program for the student.
 The Executive Director shall render a decision on the appeal within five calendar days of the hearing.
 The Executive Director’s decision shall be the final decision of SCHOOL with regard to the suspension.

 Expulsion Following Felony Adjudication or Admission

 Upon a student being convicted of a felony or upon an adjudication or admission in court of guilt with respect to such a felony or felony delinquency, the Principal of a school in which the student is enrolled may expel said student if the Principal determines that the student’s continued presence in school would have a substantial detrimental effect on the general welfare of the school.
 The student shall receive written notification of the charges and reasons for such expulsion prior to such expulsion taking effect.
-The student shall also receive written notification of his right to appeal and the process for appealing such expulsion; provided, however, that the expulsion shall remain in effect prior to any appeal hearing conducted by the Executive Director.
+The student shall also receive written notification of their right to appeal and the process for appealing such expulsion; provided, however, that the expulsion shall remain in effect prior to any appeal hearing conducted by the Executive Director.

 The student shall have the right to appeal the expulsion to the Executive Director.
-The student shall notify the Executive Director, in writing, of his request for an appeal no later than five calendar days following the effective date of the expulsion.
+The student shall notify the Executive Director, in writing, of their request for an appeal no later than five calendar days following the effective date of the expulsion.
 The Executive Director shall hold a hearing with the student and the student’s parent within three calendar days of the expulsion.
-At the hearing, the student shall have the right to present oral and written testimony on his behalf, and shall have the right to counsel.
+At the hearing, the student shall have the right to present oral and written testimony on their behalf, and shall have the right to counsel.
 The Executive Director shall have the authority to overturn or alter the decision of the Principal or headmaster, including recommending an alternate educational program for the student.
 The Executive Director shall render a decision on the appeal within five calendar days of the hearing.
 The Executive Director’s decision shall be the final decision of STURGIS CHARTER PUBLIC SCHOOL with regard to the expulsion.

 Students who are suspended or expelled under §37H½ are entitled to receive educational services during the period of suspension or expulsion under STURGIS CHARTER PUBLIC SCHOOL’s Education Service Plan, which is described below in Section D. If the student withdraws from the Sturgis Charter Public School and/or moves to another school district during the period of suspension or expulsion, the new school/district/district of residence shall either admit the student to its schools or provide educational services to the student under the new school or district’s education service plan.